rbachawal/Mywork/doc/Security.md

 #### Reporting Format

 To make your reporting meaningful and help us understand the nature and scope of the issue, please include the following information.
-This is not an exhaustive list, please include as much information as you can:
+This is not an exhaustive list, please include as much information as you can.

-  * Issue type
-  * Full paths of source file(s) related to the manifestation of the issue
-  * The location of the affected source code (tag/branch/commit or direct URL)
-  * Any special configuration required to reproduce the issue
-  * Step-by-step instructions to reproduce the issue
-  * Proof-of-concept or exploit code (if possible)
-  * Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

-If you are reporting for a bug bounty, more complete reports can contribute to a higher bounty award.
-Please visit our [Microsoft Bug Bounty Program](https://microsoft.com/msrc/bounty) page for more details about our active programs.

 #### Preferred Languages